On-Balance Volume

 If you’re wondering what is obv, it is a cumulative indicator that tracks buying and selling pressure using volume data.

-In crypto trading, where volatility is high and markets operate 24/7, volume becomes a critical factor in determining the strength of price moves.
-The on balance volume indicator provides traders with a cumulative measure of buying and selling pressure, helping confirm trends and identify potential reversals.
+In crypto trading, where volatility is high and markets operate 24/7, the on balance volume indicator provides traders with a cumulative measure of buying and selling pressure, helping confirm trends and identify potential reversals.

 How Does the On-Balance Volume Indicator Work?